a-grade-99/smartgitassistant/README.md

 npm link

-✅ Now you can run it from anywhere inside a git repo:
+✅ Now you can run it from anywhere inside a git repo!

-smartgit
-📸 Preview
-Terminal usage preview
+### 📸 Preview Terminal usage preview

 🔍 Checking for changes...